hpssjellis/maker100-curriculum/README.md

 1. **Final01-simple:** (pass) Simple unique for each student sensor and actuator with circuit diagram (Proof of concept)
 1. **Final02-multi:** (possible A or higher) Multiple sensor and/or multiple actuator and/or IoT communication and/or Machine Learning final Project with circuit diagram with 3D Printed structure (Can also be wood, metal, cardboard etc) (Prototype)
-1. **Final03-group:** (possible A+) Based on previous projects students get in groups and combine their strengths to make a useful or fun final project which must include Machine Learning.
+1. **Final03-group:** (possible A+) Based on previous projects students get in groups (I prefer teacher assigns groups based on students proven strengths) and combine their strengths to make a useful or fun final project which must include Machine Learning.
 The teacher can also suggest student's who's strength may complement each other for an interesting group project.
 Note: Many students do not have time to finish a group project.